Photo by Christopher Chan on Flickr.

 An IEP is a list of the accommodations that a public school provides to ensure a child’s civil right to equal access to the curriculum.
 A federal law, the 1975 Individual with Disabilities Education Act (IDEA), protects the civil right of children with disabilities to a free and appropriate public education (FAPE).

-"Martin will obviously get an aide; he’s dropping 10 times per day,” was the assessment of our IEP team lead.
+"M. will obviously get an aide; he’s dropping 10 times per day,” was the assessment of our IEP team lead.
 “Just give us a letter from his neurologist, and we’ll include an aide in his IEP.”
-We provided letters from two neurologists, and expected to send Martin to DCPS kindergarten this fall.
+We provided letters from two neurologists, and expected to send M. to DCPS kindergarten this fall.

 DCPS throws up a wall